Disturbing video and a person questioned. Here are the key developments in the Nancy Guthrie case

 Investigators made a joint decision to have DNA evidence processed at the same location instead of sending it to two different labs, Nanos told CNN Friday.

 Later Friday, authorities conduct an operation at a residence roughly two miles from Nancy Guthrie’s home, the sheriff’s department said.
+No arrests are made though one man is questioned but released, with law enforcement believing him not to be the kidnapper, a law enforcement official tells CNN.
 More than a dozen vehicles, including those from SWAT and forensics, are seen at the location.

 For nearly four hours, investigators block off several roads near East Orange Grove Road & North First Avenue.
 The sheriff’s department says a “written statement” will be forthcoming, then later says “no additional information would be available” at the FBI’s request.

-Separately, local authorities and the FBI were at a second location near where law enforcement activity was underway.
-It’s unclear whether the new location was related to the ongoing Guthrie investigation.
+Local authorities and the FBI were also at a second location near where law enforcement activity was underway.

 Authorities were seen at the site investigating a gray Range Rover in a parking lot of a restaurant.